mattbev/6.867-final-project/README.md

-# GAN Adversarial Attacks
+# FL Adversarial Attacks and Defenses
-Generative adversarial attacks on federated learning using GANs and UAP.
+Adversarial attacks on federated learning with defenses.

 ## Usage